asyncjs/async-website/_posts/2018-06-14-intro-to-rust.md

 ---

 One of the hip new languages on the scene is Mozilla's [Rust](https://www.rust-lang.org/).
 See what all the fuss is about with Oliver Winks' introduction to the language.
 More details TBC.

-The night will be sponsored by Creative Technologies, so pizzas and beers for all!
-Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.